dproctor/wedding-website/stanley.md

 <p>
 Stanley is a tiny town (pop.
-63) nestled at the foot of Idaho's Sawtooth Mountains and is a mecca for outdoors adventures.
+63) nestled at the foot of Idaho's Sawtooth Mountains and is a mecca for outdoor adventures.
 </p>
 <p>